-Take the time out to listen and appreciate the power of the written and spoken word at the 2013 SPARKS Literary Festival.
-Now in its fourth successful year, SPARKS will be held from 10 a.m. to p.m. on Sunday, January 20, 2013 at the Petro Canada Hall, School of Music.
+Come join us to celebrate the power of the written and spoken word at the 2015 SPARKS Literary Festival.
+Now in its sixth year, SPARKS will be held from 10 a.m. to 6 p.m. on Sunday, January 25, 2015 at the Suncor Energy Hall, School of Music, with a reception following.
 Free parking is available in Lot 15B next to the School of Music Building.
 (Map)

-Unique in the St. John's area, the SPARKS Literary Festival features new and established Newfoundland writers in a variety of genres reading from their work and participating in informal discussions throughout the day.
+Unique in the St. John's area, the SPARKS Literary Festival features emerging and established Newfoundland writers in a variety of genres, along with featured visiting writers, reading from their work and participating in informal discussions throughout the day.

 Don’t miss it!

 SPARKS reader Irish poet, novelist and critic Thomas McCarthy is also giving a talk at the university during his time here.
 McCarthy is speaking about two Anglo-Irish novelists, Elizabeth Bowen and Molly Keane (who wrote eleven of her novels as M.J.
 Farrell), on Monday, January 26, at 8 p.m. in A-1043, off the atrium of the Arts and Administration Building at Memorial University.
 There is free parking for the event in Lot 15B, near the School of Music.

 Novelists Bowen and Keane both explore the cultural landscape of the big country houses in southern Ireland.
 In his discussion of their lives and writing McCarthy touches on matters of interest to creative writers as well as to readers and scholars.